catkin/catkin_tools/docs/index.rst

     - turtlesim            (catkin)
     Total packages: 36

-In this example, we have setup a workspace with a few packages (actually its all the packages needed to build the `ros_tutorials` packages).
+In this example, we have setup a workspace with a few packages (actually its all the packages needed to build the ``ros_tutorials``).
 We start with only the "source space" and then use the ``--list`` option (short for ``--list-only``) to have the ``build`` verb figure out what packages it would build, and in what order, but then only list that information out and not actually build anything.

 You can use the ``--list`` option to preview the behavior of ``catkin build`` will be with various options.